 Correct understanding of the nature of "peng-jin" and a good training method are essential requirements for the development of the eight tai-chi energies or 'moving jins'.
 When correctly practiced the relaxed body feels connected and strong and over time develops an elastic quality.

 These attributes have given tai-chi an excellent reputation for imparting good health and longevity.
 For this reason the practice of tai-chi has become more popular for its health benefits than for the attainment of fighting skills, though the route is essentially the same if all of the potential benefits are to be fully realised.
 It stands to reason that any gain is very much dependent on what is practiced, how well it is done, how often and for how long.
-Attending a class once a week is not enough.
+Just attending a class once a week is insufficient to make any real progress.
 Daily practice is highly recommended and the more you do the greater the benefit.